TOSIT-IO/tdp-website/content/reports/250221-contributors.md

 Hue stores folders containing temporary scripts in the /tmp folder and causes Hue to crash.
 Investigations are underway.

-In the ansible_collection, the tdp_vars pluggin do not allows to remove an entire key value variable if the key is defined as null in the tdp_vars_overrides yml configuration files.
-The key, with an empty value, remains in the configuration.
-The solution can be:
+In the ansible_collection, the tdp_vars plugin does not allow to remove a variable since it will always read what is defined in the tdp_vars_default.
+If the variable (not the string, the YAML *null* value), the key will still exists and will most likely be rendered by jinja.

+Ways to work around for now:

-- To delete it from the tdp_vars_defaults yml configuration files.
-In this case, we will have to define it in the tdp_vars_overrides yml configuration files if we need the it.
+- Delete key from the tdp_vars_defaults yml configuration files.
+In this case, the user will have to define it in the tdp_vars (or overrides) configuration files if needed.
+Since this requires a tdp_collection modification it is definetely not user friendly
-- To refactor the source code to ensure that the key value variable is entirely remove if it is define as null in the tdp_vars_overrides yml configuration files.
+- Rewrite the jinja templates to not render a key when the value is *null*.
+Same issue with patching the collection though.

+A more appropriate fix could be by leveraging the tdp_vars plugin.
+By managing *null* value in the tdp_vars and delete the key if defined to null.
+This might create issue when user requires a value to be *null* (through its own tdp_vars), but after years of working with TDP we dont see that as a use case.
+Also tdp_vars plugin could accept settings, whether through environment variables or ansible.cfg settings.
+These settings could affect this behaviour